zohreh-aaa/DNN-old/README.md

   - `!pip install tslearn`
   - `!pip install hdbscan`

-The code was developed and tested based on the following environment.
+The code was developed and tested based on the following environment:

-python 3.8
+- python 3.8

-keras 2.7.0
+- keras 2.7.0

-Tensorflow 2.7.1
+- Tensorflow 2.7.1

-pytorch 1.10.0
+- pytorch 1.10.0

-torchvision 0.11.1
+- torchvision 0.11.1

-matplotlib
+- matplotlib

-sklearn
+- sklearn

 ---------------
-Here a documentation on how to use the replication material should be provided.
+Here a documentation on how to use this replication package.

 ### Getting started

-1. First, you need to upload the repo on your google drive and run the codes with https://colab.research.google.com/.
+1. First, you need to upload the repo on your Google drive and run the codes with https://colab.research.google.com/.
 2. The main code that you need to run is `Testing_Experimnet.ipynb`.
-This code covers all the datasets and models that we used in the paper, however if you want to replicate the results for LeNet5 model, you need to change two lines of the code in `sadl11/run.py` related to the loading model and selected layer.
+This code covers all the datasets and models that we used in the paper, however if you want to replicate the results for LeNet5 model, you need to change two lines of the code in `sadl11/run.py` that are related to the loading model and the selected layer.
 To do so please:

-Comment out these lines :
+Change these lines :

 `model = load_model("/content/drive/MyDrive/sadl11/model/model_mnist_LeNet5.h5")`

 `layer_names = ["activation_13"]`

-And comment these lines :
+With these two lines :

 `model= load_model("/content/drive/MyDrive/sadl11/model/model_mnist_LeNet1.h5")`